valentinburk/memory-game/README.md

 The game is finished when all cards turned front side up.

 It is available to start game from the beginning by pressing "Start New" button at any moment.
+Player is allowed to press 'R' key to restart the game.

 ## Contents